ljewalsh/crossmint-megaverse-challenge/README.md

 To run:
 1. Run `npm install` to install packages
-2. Copy .env.example file and rename to .env.
-Add candidate_id in empty string
+2. Copy `.env.example` file and rename to `.env`.
+Add the candidate id in empty string
 2. Run `npm run dev`

 Phase1 of the challenge will run first and then phase2.
 Any changes made to the code should restart the process